Hey guys! It’s been a minute hasn’t it?

 It was the most intense three months of my life.
 While getting to be published in our national newspaper was so incredible, the hours were often very tough.
 I never knew what time I would end so I could never make plans.
 I would frequently end at 11:30pm and I really had no life.

 My weekends were spent making up for lost time with my family and friends and I had little time for much less including reading and blogging.
-My life was consumed with work and I couldn’t figure out if I was happy or not.

 In the end, I was told through a short email that I hadn’t made the cut for the scholarship.
 This was a huge blow after working so incredibly hard and for so long for it.